shrik3/hugo-fediverse/README.md

 ```bash
 ./timelinebot.py`
 ````
+You will be prompted to input credentials for the **bot** account (not your main account!).
+After a successful login, the access token will be stored in `token.secret` and you no longer need to log in manually.

-This will fetch your posts and store them in `tl.json`.
+The script will fetch your posts and store them in `tl.json`.
 Then you can preceed to render this data into static pages with your site generator.

 **For Hugo**